fugu-chop/sinatra_todo_db/README.md

 ### Design Choices
 What was before handled simply by direct interaction with the `session` hash provided by Sinatra is now extracted into a separate class, `DatabasePersistence`.
 Routes are still currently handled outside of this class, in the `main` scope.

 This application is a straight swap from using the `session` hash to using a database.
 All data structures were retained in the interest of making the transition easy.

-### Challenges
+The overall code is significantly easier to reason about - SQL statements are far easier and more uniform than array/hash manipulation across different methods.